apache/storm/external/storm-kafka/README.md

     // setting for how often to save the current Kafka offset to ZooKeeper public long stateUpdateIntervalMs = 2000;

+    // Retry strategy for failed messages
+    public String failedMsgRetryManagerClass = ExponentialBackoffMsgRetryManager.class.getName();

     // Exponential back-off retry settings.
-These are used when retrying messages after a bolt
+These are used by ExponentialBackoffMsgRetryManager for retrying messages after a bolt
     // calls OutputCollector.fail().
-    // Note: be sure to set org.apache.storm.Config.MESSAGE_TIMEOUT_SECS appropriately to prevent
+These come into effect only if ExponentialBackoffMsgRetryManager is being used.
+    // Initial delay between successive retries
-    // resubmitting the message while still retrying. public long retryInitialDelayMs = 0;
+    public long retryInitialDelayMs = 0;
     public double retryDelayMultiplier = 1.0;

+    // Maximum delay between successive retries
     public long retryDelayMaxMs = 60 * 1000;
+    // Failed message will be retried infinitely if retryLimit is less than zero. public int retryLimit = -1;

 ```
 Core KafkaSpout only accepts an instance of SpoutConfig.